midnightntwrk/midnight-architecture/specification/dust.md

 limit, and the remaining amount distributed across the outputs.

-However, if other parts of the transaction already sufficiently cover the fees, additional Dust over the requirement is not taken, and the amount distributed is correspondingly higher.
+However, if other parts of the transaction already sufficiently cover the fees, Dust is not subtracted from the new registration, and the amount distributed is correspondingly higher.
 This is in contrast with `DustSpend`s, as their privacy doesn't (without additional cost) allow for partial refunds.

-Registrations are processed sequentially, and in order of their corresponding `Intent`s segment ID.
+Registrations are processed sequentially and in order of the segment IDs of their `Intent`s.
 Note that as fee payments are processed during the guaranteed segment, this process only affects inputs and outputs in this segment.
-Further, to minimize the amount of fees taken, all segments `DustSpend`s are processed first, then then the Dust registrations are proessed in sequence.
+Further, to minimize the amount of fees taken, all segments' `DustSpend`s are processed first, and then the Dust registrations are processed in sequence.

 ```rust